M-o-a-T/moat-kv/docs/source/overview.rst

 * broadcast the missed data

-DistKV does not have a master node, much less a consensus-based election system (Raft, Paxos, …).
-Instead, DistKV uses an ``asyncserf Actor`` to compile a short list of available servers that's broadcast every few seconds.
+MoaT-KV does not have a master node, much less a consensus-based election system (Raft, Paxos, …).
+Instead, MoaT-KV uses an ``asyncserf Actor`` to compile a short list of available servers that's broadcast every few seconds.